The diet of a modern day rugby player compared with a top jockey

-John Muldoon is usually about 1,000 calories deep before 9am.
+When he was playing for Connacht, John Muldoon was usually about 1,000 calories deep before 9am.

-Both men were guests on SportsJOE Live in Galway and compared their daily diets and routines.
+Both men were guests on SportsJOE Live in Galway, back in 2017, and compared their daily diets and routines.
 It made for a fascinating listen.

 "At the end of the day," Muldoon said, "we eat pretty much the same as everyone else - a normal dinner, eggs and everything in the breakfast - but lots of it and try to keep the weight on.

 "At the moment, I'm probably eating 4,500 calories a day.
 Sorry Ruby.
 Ruby doesn't eat that a week!"